liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The `${theme}` variable previously injected in the FreeMarker context providing access to various tags and utilities no longer provides them.
-Only the `${theme.include}` method is preserved for performance reasons.
+The `${theme}` variable previously injected in the FreeMarker context providing access to various tags and utilities is no longer available.

 #### Who is affected?

-This affects FreeMarker templates that are using the `${theme}` variable to access tags.
+This affects FreeMarker templates that are using the `${theme}` variable.

 #### How should I update my code?